 - Lift the cargo bed.
 (See 7.
 CONTROL AND PARTS FUNCTIONS in this manual for bed lifting and lowering.) - 2.
-Remove the screws and remove Cover. - 3.
-Loosen clamp and remove Filter. - Remove fabric type pre-filter from main filter.
+Release clips and remove Cover. - 3.
+Loosen clamp and remove Filter. - 4.
+Remove fabric type pre-filter from main filter.
 Wash pre-filter in soapy water and dry it. - 5.
 Reinstall pre-filter over main filter.
-Replace main filter as required. - Reinstall filter into air box and tighten clamp.
+Replace main filter as required. - 6.
+Reinstall filter into air box and tighten clamp.
 Do not over tighten clamp or filter damage may occur.